-METROPOLISES HAVE TAUGHT US THAT OUR CREATIONS ARE INTERVENTIONS, INVOLUNTARILY EFFECTING EVERYONE.
+METROPOLISES HAVE TAUGHT US THAT OUR CREATIONS ARE INTERVENTIONS, INVOLUNTARILY AFFECTING EVERYONE.

 Recklessness vs. thoughtfulness is a battle which is also fought on the visual front.
 The way we design and build, is merely another form of human interaction.
 And it’s a direct and powerful one.